davidpallmann/hashnode-backups/cl6tcutwh0eokfdnvd9bp95nr.md

    ![dotnet-run-search-name-pizza.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660419723586/zpl0z1TF7.png align="left")

 3. Test the **near** action.
-This is action is similar to **search**, but here you specify 2 places: the place you're looking for, and a place it is near.
+This action is similar to **search**, but here you specify 2 places: the place you're looking for, and a place it is near.

     A. Enter `dotnet run -- near ` followed by 2 parameters: **"100 main st"** and then **"New Orleans"**.
 We did this non-specific search earlier, but this time we're doing it with the qualifier "near New Orleans"